 Aspiring carpenters may complete coursework at a junior or community college or a university.
 Many schools offer 2-year associate's degree programs in carpentry or 4-year bachelor's degree programs for construction.
 Classes cover framing and other facets of carpentry, such as woodworking, installation, maintenance and material repair.
 Some schools also offer a carpentry apprenticeship to ensure that the student gains enough experience on the job.
 Programs without apprenticeships usually provide or require training hours in carpentry workshops.

 Individuals in this line of work must be physically able to carry out the tasks required, which may include lifting heavy objects and tools.
 They should have a good understanding of the processes involved in carpentry and know which tools are best for a given job.
 Strong technical, mathematical and critical thinking skills are also of great importance, as is the ability to work well with others.

 Salary and Employment Outlook

-In May 2018, the BLS reported that professionals in the 90th percentile or higher earned $82,750 or more per year, whereas the bottom 10th percentile earned $28,860 or less per year.
-Job prospects for carpenters were expected to increase faster than the national average through 2028.
+In May 2020, the BLS reported that professionals in the 90th percentile or higher earned $87,410 or more per year, whereas the bottom 10th percentile earned $31,200 or less per year.
+Job prospects for carpenters were expected to have little or no change through 2029.

 The job of a framing carpenter requires woodworking skills, physical strength and keen attention to detail.
 Prospective framing carpenters typically complete an apprenticeship, and they may even improve their chances of securing employment with an associate's or bachelor's degree.
-Growth in employment opportunities for all carpenters is expected to be stable from 2018-2028.
+Employment opportunities for all carpenters is expected to have little or no change from 2019-2029.